 Sir Bani Yas Island

-Before the former ruler of Abu Dhabi Sheikh Zayed passed away, he used this island as his private island.
-It was him who began turning the island into a wildlife reserve starting in 1977.
+Before the former ruler of Abu Dhabi, Sheikh Zayed, passed away, and he used this island as his private island.
+It was he who began turning the island into a wildlife reserve starting in 1977.

 People were living on the island even before 1940.
 They mined salt and hunted pearls before they left as the water sources dried up.
 There are the remains of a 6th-century BCE monastery right in the center of the island.

 - Herbivores like Gazelles and goats herd open on the island while wild animals cheetahs are confined in vast pens.